-- You will be monitored with telemetry while you are in the nursing unit. - Do not leave the nursing unit.
+- You will be monitored in the nursing unit. - DO NOT leave the nursing unit.
 Telemetry will not transmit to the monitor if you leave the nursing unit.

-If you need to go to another department in the hospital, the nurse will stop the monitoring until you come back.
+If you need to go to another department in the hospital, the nurse will stop the monitoring until you return.